 Conclusions & Final Thoughts:

 The Bridge on the River Kwai is near perfect and I’m sure that even people who tend to dislike war films will find something here to their liking — it’s that good.
+The film is very long — it’s nearly three hours long — but it moves swiftly and its climax is truly breathtaking and exciting.
 Color, 164 minutes, Not Rated.